ChordPro/chordpro/docs/content/ChordPro-Configuration-Generic.md

 The ordering of the table.
 You can specify one or two metadata items.
 When you specify a metadata item that has multiple values they are split out in the table.
+`songindex` is a built-in meta data item that yields the sequence number of the song in the songbook.
+Sorting on `songindex` will produce the songs in songbook order.
 * `label`
 The label for this table.
 * `line`